What is Osteoporosis?

 Osteoporosis is a bone disease that occurs when the body loses too much bone, makes too little bone, or both.
 As a result, bones become weak and may break from a fall.

 Osteoporosis is often called a silent disease because one can’t feel bones weakening.
 Breaking a bone is often the first sign of osteoporosis, alternatively, you may notice that you are getting shorter or that your upper back is curving forward.
 If you are shrinking in height or your spine is curving, be sure to consult your doctor.

-For more information, consider the National Osteoporosis Foundation.
+For more information, consider visiting the Bone Health and Osteoporosis Foundation.